 For those who can't climb up levels, there is an elevator near the metro that can take you to the top.
 Do NOT sit on the steps as it is a UNESCO site and you can be fined for doing so.

 I would recommend visiting this area during the day as I found the steps to be rather underwhelming at night.

-Visit the Spanish Steps with a tour
+Visit the Spanish Steps with an experience

 - Audio-Guided Hop-On Hop-Off Bus Tour of Rome (often fully booked)